liborty/times/README.md

 ## Conclusion

+Future work: make it easier to change the end data_type.
+At the moment it is possible but it requires changing the hard-wired type in several places in the code (possibly with search-replace.)

 Please see `tests/tests.rs` for an example application.
 From the benchmark we conclude, that the fastest standard Rust destructive sort, named here `mutsort`, is indeed the best for up to about 100 items.
 Then all three versions fo my `hashsort` overtake it.
 The merit order of the algorithms then remains fixed from about 1000 upwards.